-If you're looking for a year-round sun-kissed glow no matter the time of year, bronzer is the answer.
-This make-up product is the secret weapon of many make-up artists.
-Anyone can use it to give your skin a sun-kissed glow, enhance a natural tan, wake up tired skin, or sculpt and define your facial features.
+If you're looking for a sun-kissed glow no matter the time of year, bronzer is the answer.
+The secret weapon of many make-up artists, it gives skin a healthy glow, enhances a natural tan, rejuvenates tired-looking skin or contours and defines facial features.

-In powder or pearl form, you can apply matte bronzers to your forehead, the apples of your cheeks and cheekbones, along your jawline and across your hairline – regardless of powder or pearls.
+You can apply matte bronzing products to your forehead, the apples of your cheeks and cheekbones, along your jawline and across your hairline – regardless of powder or pearls.
 This technique creates a sun-kissed look and helps to contour your face in a flattering way.
-When you’re putting your bronzer on, think about hitting all the spots where the sun naturally shines on your face.
+When applying a bronzer, think about all the areas where the sun naturally shines on your face.

-Gel bronzers can be applied to your face, too.
-Alternatively, you can use them all over your body.
-Apply to your legs for a sun-kissed look no matter the weather or dot along your collarbone and décolletage to radiate a sense of blush and warmth?
+Gel bronzing products are great for your face, and you can use them and creams all over your body for a sun-kissed look in all weather.
+Why not swipe carefully along your collarbone and décolletage to radiate a sense of blush and warmth?

 How to apply bronzer

-To follow, if you're using powder or pearls, tap a make-up brush in the product and sweep it across your face, lightly dusting the cheekbones and edges of your face.
-You can also gently brush along your jawline for a more defined look.
+- If you're using powder or pearls, tap a brush into the product and sweep it across your face, lightly dusting your cheeks, cheekbones and the edges of your face.

-Following this, blend the brusher, taking the brush in small circles to remove any harsh make-up lines.
-If there's any product left on your brush, you can then lightly sweep it across your chin, neck and nose for a seamless finish.
+- Blend the bronzer, taking the brush in small circles to remove harsh lines.
+If there's any product left, sweep across your chin, neck and nose for a seamless finish.

-How to choose a bronzer for your skin tone
+Our guide to choosing bronzer for your skin tone

-The first step to getting a beautiful glowy look is to choose the right bronzer for your skin tone.
-You'll usually find a choice of light, medium and dark bronzers, and should aim for a shade that's not more than two shades darker than your natural skin tone.
+The first step to getting a beautiful glow is to pick the right shade for your skin tone.
+You'll usually find a choice of light, medium and dark shades, and aim to choose one that's no more than two shades darker than your natural skin tone.

-If you have fair skin, look for a light bronzer with peach or pink undertones.
+If you have fair skin, look for a bronzer with peach or pink neutral undertones.
 Avoid anything that's too orange.
-Choose a product that can easily be built up - Avon True Illuminating Pearls are a great choice as you can apply lightly and build up to your desired colour.
+Choose a buildable product – our True Illuminating Pearls work well as you can apply lightly and then build and contour to your desired colour.

-If you start with a heavy hand, you may have to remove your make-up and start all over again, so it’s always a good idea to take it easy.
-Use a powder brush to gently dust a light layer of colour over your skin, and continue with this method until you've got the colour you want.
+Try not to start with a heavy hand, as you might need to reapply your entire look.
+It's always a good idea to opt for buildable coverage.
+Use a powder brush to gently dust across your cheeks and jawline, and continue with this method until you've got the desired colour.

 If you prefer a dewy look to a matte finish, you could also mix a few drops of liquid bronzer into your foundation for a soft, subtle glow.

-If you have an olive or medium skin tone, you’re in luck, as most bronzers will look great on you.
-Copper, earthy tones will work to enhance your natural tan.
-Rosy undertones will also work well for your skin.
+If you have olive or a medium skin tone, most bronzers will look great on you!
+Copper and earthy tones enhance your natural tan, while rosy undertones add a gentle flush to your skin.

-Bronzer will give you a healthy glow at any age, but for more mature skin, opting for a cream or gel bronzer will generally give you better results, as powder can emphasise fine lines and patches of dry skin.
-Simply dot the bronzer along the areas of your face you want to highlight, and gently blend in with clean fingers or a make-up sponge.
+Bronzer gives you a healthy glow at any age.
+If you have mature skin, a gel or cream bronzer will generally give you better results, as powder can emphasise fine lines and dry patches.
+Simply dot along the areas of your face you want to add colour, then gently blend with a sponge.